qmat-geqs/qmat-geqs.github.io/journal.md

 Our supported LaTeX packages include: amsmath, amssymb, babel, bm, graphicx, physics, siunitx (we may require you to provide a *.sty file if you want to use other packages).

 If you wonder what your article should look like, you can see [a few examples here](journal/publications.md).

-## Necessary files for submission

-Your submission email should contain:

-- your main *.tex file (the file we need to compile), titled ``main.tex``,
-- all additional files needed for compilation (images, bibliography, LaTeX packages, etc.),
-- the Permissions and Licensing Statement (please use [this template](journal/PLS.tex)) granting us the right to publish your article.